Guardians vs. Brewers Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up at least one hit in seven games in a row.
-During his last 10 games he is hitting .293 with two doubles, a triple, a walk and five RBI.
+- Kwan has picked up a hit in eight straight games.
+In his last 10 games he is batting .300 with two doubles, a triple, a walk and four RBI.

 Kwan Recent Games